pearsonca/scala-commsim/index.md

 of mathematical logic rather than numerical equations), but that position is confusingly pedantic given that many of the mathematical power tools are provably unavailable (general proofs, most notably).
 This approach is not new;
 it is essentially advocating for agent-based modeling.
-We offer some novel thoughts on how to proceed in a reuse-able, replicable fashion, and discard some past emphasis on embedding those agents in a network.
+We reiterate some insights from the software engineering discipline on how to proceed in a reuse-able, replicable fashion, and discard some past emphasis on embedding those agents in a network.

-Throughout this chapter, we will refer to dataset and its interpretations to illustrate that skepticism, using shorthand like *the Montreal data* or *the Montreal network*.
-The work that introduces the data focuses on a theoretical epidemiological question - whether or not a unique network structure could explain a specific kind of epidemic dynamic.
-The relationship between the data and that network model, however, is ideal for exploring many of the issues present in attempting to represent covert social groups with so-called dark networks.
-We will refer back to this *Montreal Model* as a practical touchstone for issues we highlight with typical approaches.
+To motivate the discussion of notable pitfalls in the *dark network* approach, we will refer to back to a dataset and its interpretations to illustrate that skepticism, using shorthand like *the Montreal data* or *the Montreal network*.
+For longer notes, we will embrace an aside format as follows:

 >###The Montreal Municipal WiFi Service Data & A Basic Model
 >
 >In a [forthcoming publication][montreal], epidemiological modelers use data on access to the Montreal Municipal WiFi service to build a contact network and then consider the spread of flu-like pathogens on that network.
+That work focuses on a theoretical epidemiological question - whether or not a unique network structure could explain a specific kind of epidemic dynamic.
+The relationship between the data and that network model, however, is ideal for exploring many of the issues present in attempting to represent covert social groups with so-called dark networks.
 >
 >The anonymized raw data is straightforward to understand.
 Users have log on and log off times at WiFi hotspots associated with the service.
 How the data